 Sitting Hamstring Stretch

 This is probably one of the most commonly performed hamstring stretching exercises.
-The benefits of stretching in the sitting position are that the athlete can completely relax when stretching.
-Sit on the floor with both legs straight.
-Keep your back straight as you lean forwards through the hips.
-Hold for between 10 and 30 seconds.
+The benefit of stretching in the sitting position is you can completely relax when stretching.

 Partner Hamstring Stretch

-Dynamic thigh stretching involves gently swinging the leg into a stretched position.
-Ensure the leg is relaxed at all times and the stretch is not forced.
 Perform 3 x 10 reps gently swinging the straight leg as high as is comfortable.
-It may help to put the free hand over the swinging leg as a target and to possibly trick the brain into thinking it is safe to swing the leg.
+It may help to put the free hand over the swinging leg as a target and possibly trick the brain into thinking it is safe to swing the leg.

 Active straight leg raise

-Begin active straight leg raises from lying on the floor.
-The athlete lifts the injured leg up as far as it will go within the pain-free range then lowers again.
 Perform 3 sets of 10 reps once or twice a day.
 Try to get a more dynamic movement with this exercise and aim to gradually straighten the knee as flexibility allows.

 Cycling upside down